The European Goldfinch

 Disposition

-These birds may get along better with their own species than with other species.
-Because they may become aggressive, they need to be evaluated on an individual pair basis.
+These birds may get along better with their own species than with other species, but can be amicable in a mixed collection.
+However, because some birds may become aggressive, they need to be evaluated on an individual pair basis.

 Physical descriptions

 The European Goldfinch's beak is very pointed, designed for probing into thistle blossoms.
-The back of head and nape of neck are black; the forehead and throat are red; the cheeks, lower neck, and underside are white; the back is a deep chestnut brown; the wings are black with yellow markings; and the tail is black and white.
-Several mutations exist, including yellow, pearl, albino, agate, isabell, and pastel.
+The beak is horn colored and the tip becomes black in the winter.
+The back of head and nape of neck are black; the forehead and throat are red; the cheeks, lower neck, and underside are white; the back is a deep chestnut brown; the wings are black with yellow markings; and the tail is black and white; legs are pinkish brown.
+Several mutations exist, including agate, agate brown, albino, aminet, brown, dilute, eumo, ino, ino-not, isabel, opal, pearl, pastel, silver pastel, satinette, tawny, white, white-headed, white-throated, yellow.

 Sexing

-The sexes appear very similar, but the cock may have more red on his head (the red will extend beyond the eye), appear slightly larger overall, and have a more pointed beak than the hen.
+The sexes appear very similar, but the cock may have more red on his head (the red will extend beyond the eye whereas in the hen it extends only to the eye), appear slightly larger overall, and have a more pointed beak than the hen.
+Cocks have black rictal bristles (small/fine feathers closest to the gape of the bill), whereas the hen has brown/light rictal bristles.
 The hen tends to have browner wings and a browner rump, as well as a more narrow and paler yellow band across the wings.
 Both sexes sing, although the male's song is fuller.

 Song